 The castle is now a venue for receptions of the State Council of Valais and an exhibition space dedicated to drawings, newspaper cartoons and comic strips.
 Like a nod to the famous painter Turner (1775-1851) who one day stopped in front of the castle to do a romantic painting.

-From 7 April to 12 November 2017, the Castle of Saint-Maurice will host the exhibition "Alice in Wonderland".
+From the 12th April to the 17th November 2019, the Castle of Saint-Maurice will host the exhibition "Dracula".